Lead Fruit Picks

 Become a Pick Leader!

-When a neighbor has more fruit than they can handle, you’ll step in to coordinate the rescue.
-As the “roots” of the fruit picking program, you’ll facilitate harvests across Toronto’s backyards from June to October, ensuring no fruit goes to waste.
+When a neighbour has more fruit than they can handle, Pick Leaders step in to coordinate the rescue.
+As the “roots” of the fruit picking program, they facilitate harvests across Toronto’s backyards from June to October, ensuring no fruit goes to waste and building community.

 Being a Pick Leader also comes with “fruitful” benefits!